lkozina1309/lkozina1309/README.md

 - 👋 Hi, I’m @lkozina1309
 - 👀 I’m interested in drones, robotics and technology
-- 🌱 I’m currently learning PX4 and ROS2
+- 🌱 I’m currently learning PX4, Ardupilot, OpenCV and ROS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...